 Research ethics can include a number of issues such as:

 Studies involving humans or animals must include informed consent on human subjects and standard protocols must be followed for the experiments on animals.
 Bentham Science has already mentioned the detailed policy of Ethical Standards under the Section Editorial Policies

-In the communication to the author in question, Bentham Science journal’s Editor-in-chief is requested to indicate whether the matter is likely to be referred to the institution or company where the research took place, the standard-setting body (if relevant), the institution or company which provided undisclosed financial support (if relevant), or any other relevant institution or agency (for example a funding agency) unless the author provides a reasonable explanation (accepted as reasonable by the editor).
+In the communication to the author in question, Bentham Science journal’s Editor-in-chief is requested to indicate whether the matter is likely to be referred to the institution or company where the research took place, the standard-setting body (if relevant), or any other relevant institution or agency (for example a funding agency) unless the author provides a reasonable explanation (accepted as reasonable by the editor).

 Ethical issues will be handled according to the protocols of COPE: